DCsunset/vue-iperf3-chart/README.md

 </script>
 ```

-The iperf3 chart's height depends on its parent node.
+The iperf3 chart's height and width depend on its parent node.
 When the size of its parent node changes,
 it changes as well.